esl/MongoosePush/README.md

 #### Running from DockerHub

 We provide already built MongoosePush images.
 If you just want to use it, then all you need is `docker`, `FCM` app token and/or `APNS` app certificates.
-In case of certificates you need setup the following directory structure:
+In case of certificates you need to setup the following directory structure:
 * priv/
     * ssl/
       * rest_cert.pem - The REST endpoint certificate